rng-guy/NFSMWBartender/README.txt

 You can also assign new (Binary) strings for the game to display when cop vehicles are destroyed, similar to the "NFSMW Unlimiter" mod by nlgxzef.
-Compared to Unlimiter, this mod's implementation of this feature is easier to configure, leaner, and even checks strings for correctness on game launch, ignoring any strings specified here that do not actually exist in the game's (modified) binary files.
+Compared to Unlimiter, this mod's implementation of this feature is easier to configure, leaner, and even checks strings for correctness on game launch, ignoring any specified strings that do not actually exist in the game's (modified) binary files.